-It’s also important to build a website that equipped with protective measures.
-Since malware and phishing threats are on the rise, companies are choosing to take more security measures when they build their sites.
+It’s also important to build a website equipped with protective measures.
+Since malware and phishing threats are on the rise, companies are choosing to take more security measures when they develop their sites.

-It means that they are turning away from one-size-fits-all templates that are easily exploitable, and are instead looking into custom sites that built with cyber defence in mind.
+It means that they are turning away from one-size-fits-all templates that are easily exploitable and are instead looking into custom sites that built with cyber defense in mind.